ZeshanQureshi/ZeshanQureshi/README.md

 - 🏫 I'm a Mechanical Engineering student at the University of Waterloo
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning HTML/CSS and JavaScript
-- 📫 I can be reached at z22qures@gmail.com
+- 📫 I can be contacted at z22qures@gmail.com